Túpac Amaru II: Early life

 Between 1776 and 1780 Condorcanqui went into litigation with the Betancur family over the right of succession of the Marquisate of Oropesa and lost the case.
 In 1760, he married Micaela Bastidas Puyucahua of Afro-Peruvian and indigenous descent.
 Amaru II inherited the caciqueship, or hereditary chiefdom of Tungasuca and Pampamarca, two towns in modern-day Peru from his older brother, governing on behalf of the Spanish governor.

 At the end of the 1770s, the trade relations between Buenos Aires and Upper Peru ended with the commercial monopoly of Lima, which caused greater competition for the manufacturers of Cuzco.
 They needed to sell their merchandise in Potosí, but had to compete with producers of Buenos Aires and Spain.
 On the other hand, the widespread overproduction throughout the Andes pushed prices down.
 Furthermore, in the years 1778 and 1779, extremely cold weather damaged crops and made travel difficult.
 In 1780, Amaru, who also experienced this crisis, had considerable resources but also numerous debts.
 He also witnessed the economic discomforts the others were going through, from merchants who were on the brink of bankruptcy to communities that could not afford the growing tribute.

 Condorcanqui lived the typical situation of the kurakas (tribal chiefs): he had to mediate between the local commander and the indigenous people in his charge.
 However, he was affected, like the rest of the population, due to the establishment of customs and the rise of the alcabalas (taxes).
 He voiced his objection against these issues.
 He also demanded that the indigenous people be freed from compulsory work in the mines. claims directed through the regular channels to the colonial authorities in Tinta, Cusco and later in Lima, obtaining negatives or indifference.

-In addition, he adopted the name Tupac Amaru II, in honor of his ancestor Tupac Amaru I, the last Sapa Inca of the Neo-Inca State, seeking to be recognized for his royal Inca lineage.
+In addition, he adopted the name Túpac Amaru II, in honor of his ancestor Túpac Amaru I, the last Sapa Inca of the Neo-Inca State, seeking to be recognized for his royal Inca lineage.